kosail/dotfolio/README.md

 <details>
 <summary>Show/Hide</summary>

-1. ### When we open a second (or more) window, and we close the first one, the second window moves into the position where the first one was.
-    Which doesn't make sense!
-Windows should have their position independent of other windows.

-    I have no idea whatzupp with this and what it is causing it.
-I'll check on that later on when I finish coding all the "apps" inside dotfolio

-2. ### Media player works seamlessly on web target, but in Desktop it has a bug in which if the audio is paused, then it cannot be played again.
+1. ### Media player works seamlessly on web target, but in Desktop it has a bug in which if the audio is paused, then it cannot be played again.
     Although, it's okay.
 This project focuses on web target, and I use desktop implementation just for its hot reload capabilities, which really makes my life easier when quickly prototyping or fast debugging.

 </details>